 In recent years, new trends in substance abuse have emerged.
 In just six years, the number of people who tried heroin for the first time nearly doubled.
-What is most unnerving is the fact that nearly 80 percent of today’s heroin users were first exposed to the drug after using prescription drugs.
+When the prescription drugs run out, instead of getting help through opioid addiction treatment, many turn to heroin to get their fix.
 For most people, that was a completely valid and legal use of the medication.
 Doctors frequently prescribe painkillers to treat numerous ailments; however, even when these medications are taken as prescribed, their powerful effects can lead to dependency and addiction.
 When the prescription drugs run out, many turn to heroin to get their fix.
-The most popularly prescribed prescription painkillers are all opioids-which is what heroin is classified as like heroin—making the recent surge in heroin addiction understandable.
+The most popularly prescribed prescription painkillers are all opioids-which is what heroin is classified as like heroin—making the recent surge in heroin addiction and need for heroin treatment centers understandable.

 Why do people turn to Heroin?
 How Prescription Drugs Can Lead Many to Heroin Addiction